iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 I lead research and projects for the Investment Leaders Group (ILG) workstreams within **CISL’s Centre for Sustainable Finance** at the **University of Cambridge**.
 My current projects try to inform and influence how the work of investors and asset managers as well as the role of public policy can be aligned with inclusive green transitions.

 I am a climate finance expert with extensive research and training in climate and inclusive finance.
-During my doctoral research at the **University of Otago**, I analysed climate-related financial risks in microfinance institutions.
-I have held guest lectures on climate financial risks at the University of Otago and the Global Development Institute, at the **University of Manchester**.
+During my doctoral research at the University of Otago, I analysed climate-related financial risks in microfinance institutions.
+I have held guest lectures on climate financial risks at the **University of Otago** and the Global Development Institute, at the **University of Manchester**.
 I regularly present new research and projects to academics, practitioners, and central banks.

 My research interests lie in climate and inclusive finance, with applications in corporate finance, and banking.